dsor-isr/MIR-Competition-2024/README.md

   cd ~/MIR_Project_2024/PX4-Autopilot
  HEADLESS=1 make px4_sitl gazebo-classic_glassy
   ```
+In headless mode, you will not be able to see the simulation but everything else should work in the same way.
+You can use QgroundControl to keep track of what the vehicle is doing.

 **Finally, the information about the controller you need to design and the model of the vehicle can be found in the CHALLENGE.pdf file.**